Oded-B/dex-website/content/docs/connectors/oidc.md

       # The set claim is used as groups.
       # Default: groups
       # groups: "cognito:groups"

-     # If you use this connecter to authenticate some workload that support JWT based identity(see https://github.com/dexidp/dex/pull/2806) with static claims.
+     # If you use this connector to authenticate workloads that support JWT based identity(see https://github.com/dexidp/dex/pull/2806),
-     # And your upstream service doesn't support complex policy enforcment, you might need to create a new group based on some of the existing claims: (see https://github.com/dexidp/dex/pull/3056).
+     # and no single claim in the JWT provide the needed granularity for assigning permission, you might need to create a new group based on multiple claims: (see https://github.com/dexidp/dex/pull/3056).
      # This next configuration will create a new group named "bk::value_of_claim_foo::value_of_claim_bar"
      claimModifications:
        # newGroupsFromClaims:
        #   - claimList:
-       #       - "name_of_claim_foo"
+       #       - "claim_foo"
-       #       - "name_of_claim_bar"
+       #       - "claim_bar"
        #     delimiter: "::"
        #    prefix: "bk"
 ```